INFORMATION: BOOKING INFORMATION & CONDITIONS

 14-0 days £40

-Except where otherwise expressly stated in these booking conditions, we regret we cannot accept liability or pay any compensation for any change or cancellation caused by events such as war or threat of war, terrorist activity, insurrection, riots, strikes, civil action, decisions by governments or governing authority, natural or nuclear disaster, health risks, epidemic or pandemic illness, including any mutation or variation of, and the ongoing effects of, Covid-19, bad weather, the act of any government or other national or local authority, unavoidable technical or maintenance problems with transport, cancellations and changes of schedules of air, land or sea carriers which are the force of force majeure, closed or congested airports, ports or stations, or similar circumstances beyond our control.
+Except where otherwise expressly stated in these booking conditions, we regret we cannot accept liability or pay any compensation for any change or cancellation caused by events such as war or threat of war, terrorist activity, insurrection, riots, strikes, civil action, decisions by governments or governing authority, natural or nuclear disaster, health risks, epidemic or pandemic illness, including any mutation or variation of Covid-19, bad weather, the act of any government or other national or local authority, unavoidable technical or maintenance problems with transport, cancellations and changes of schedules of air, land or sea carriers which are the force of force majeure, closed or congested airports, ports or stations, or similar circumstances beyond our control.
 Advice from the UK Government Foreign Commonwealth & Development Office to avoid or leave a particular country may constitute force majeure.

 JLA reserves the right in any circumstance to cancel all or part of your travel arrangements.
 We will not cancel within 8 weeks of our booking departure date, except in circumstances of force majeure, or the clients’ failure to pay the final balance on time, or where the minimum number of clients required to run an integral excursion or element of the trip is not met.